Jokerman4ever/Wetterstation/README.md

 # Wetterstation
-Project on the FH Lübeck
+Project at the FH Lübeck